gadoseb/PH_CodeChallenge/README.md

 3. **main.py**:
    - This is the entry point of the application.
    - It orchestrates the execution of the data preparation and planning permission checking functions, providing a cohesive user experience.

+4. **Demo.ipynb**:
+   - Demonstration Jupyter Notebook to quickly visualise the results of the challenge.

 ## Dataset Structure